ZJU-REAL/OmniEmbodied/docs/source/developer/index.rst

 **Community Support**:

-- Help answer questions in discussions
+- Help answer questions in issues
 - Review pull requests from other contributors
 - Share knowledge and best practices
 - Mentor new contributors